benton/fog_tracker/README.md

         :rackspace_username: XXXXXXXXX
       :polling_time: 180

-3) Run the tracker, and point it at the both the database config file and the accounts file.

-    tracker database.yml accounts.yml --migrate

-  The `--migrate` argument updates the database to the latest version of the schema, and is only necessary for new databases, or when upgrading to a new version of the Tracker gem.
+2) The tracker will run asynchronously.
+You can call `start()` and `stop()` on it, and query the resulting collections of Fog Resource objects in several ways:

+	# get all Compute instances across all accounts and providers
+	tracker.get(:service => "Compute", :type => "server")

+	# get all Amazon Web Services Compute Instances across all accounts
+	tracker.get(:service => "Compute", :type => "server", :provider => "AWS")

 ----------------
-Development
+Who is it?
+(Contribution / Development)
 ----------------
-This project is still in its early stages, but much of the framework is in place.
-More resource costs need to be modeled, but the patterns for the code to do so are now laid out.
+This project is still in its early stages, and needs to be tested with many more of Fog's cloud providers.
 Helping hands are appreciated!

 1) Install project dependencies.